strawberry-graphql/strawberry/docs/types/resolvers-self.md

 This is still supported, but we recommend using `strawberry.Parent`, since it follows Strawberry's philosophy of using type annotations.
-Also, with `strawberry.Parent` your argument can be named anything, for example this will still work:
+Also, with `strawberry.Parent` your argument can have any name, for example this will still
+work:

 ```python
 def get_full_name(user: strawberry.Parent[User]) -> str: